 This video from EY is useful.
 What is ‘commercial awareness’?
 How can you develop it?

 Regardless of the interview format you sit, it will last for around 1 hour.

-I have written extensively about interview technique elsewhere on this site.
+We have written extensively about interview technique elsewhere on this site.
 Check out the interview section for much more info.

 Important!
 Update your CV before your interview

 Lots of candidates make the mistake of thinking they don't need to improve their CV once they've been invited to interview.